Inbound AI For Urgent Care Calls

 Can it answer insurance and self-pay questions?

 It can answer approved basics and collect plan, payer, employer, and visit context.
-Eligibility, benefits, claims, disputes, or unusual billing questions should route to staff.
+Eligibility, benefits, claims, disputes, or unusual billing questions should go to staff.

 What happens if the caller describes an emergency symptom?